melcantwell27/quizWhiz/README.md

-# Quiz Wizard
+# Lizard Quizzard Wizard

-**Quiz Wizard** is a web application for interactive quizzes with real-time feedback.
+**Lizard Quizzard Wizard** is a web application for interactive quizzes with real-time feedback.
 Students can select quizzes, answer multiple-choice or free-text questions, and view detailed feedback upon submission.

 ## Features